Renewable Energy Sources

 -

-The Energy Strategy of the Republic of Moldova until 2030.
+Energy Strategy of the Republic of Moldova until 2050.

-State policy on renewable energy is implemented through sectoral and local state programs.
-The implementation of these policies is monitored by the central public administration authority specializing in energy.
+The state policy in the field of renewable energy is implemented through sectoral and local government programs.
+The implementation of these policies is monitored by the central specialized public authority in the energy sector.

 -

-Harmonizing national legislation with EU norms and standards;
+adjusting national legislation to EU norms and standards;

 -

-Promoting renewable energy, energy efficiency, and energy conservation through support schemes and measures in line with the law;
+promoting renewable energy, energy efficiency, and energy saving through support schemes and measures provided by law;

 -